-Who’s up for some delicious seafood?
+Who’s up for some delicious roasted langoustines?
 Langoustines are my favorite shellfish.
-Closely related to lobster, langoustines are usually sold frozen but you can also purchase them live in certain fish markets.
-Langoustines are pink-orange in color and become paler when cooked.
+Closely related to lobster, langoustines are usually sold frozen, but you can also purchase them live in specific fish markets.
+Langoustines are pink-orange and become paler when cooked.

 As one of the easiest shellfish to cook, langoustines are best enjoyed, in my opinion, roasted or grilled.
 Not much is required when roasting langoustines.
-Just fresh garlic, salt, freshly ground black pepper, fresh parsley, lemon juice and extra virgin olive oil or grapeseed oil is all that is needed for a succulent dish.
+Just fresh garlic, salt, freshly ground black pepper, fresh parsley, lemon juice, and extra virgin olive oil or grapeseed oil are all that are needed for a succulent dish.
 But I have a great tip to share with you.
 My secret is butter.
-Not any type of butter.
-A good brand is required to achieve that buttery, smooth, slightly sweeten, and succulent taste.
+Not any butter.
+A good brand is required to achieve that buttery, smooth, slightly sweeter, and succulent taste.

 Langostino, also called langostine and langoustine, is commonly thought of as lobster, although it is not.

 A 4-oz. serving of langostino contains 93 calories.
 This comprises 4.6 percent of the calories you should consume daily if you adhere to a 2,000-calorie diet.
 To create a healthy a meal, consider serving langostino with a side of vegetables, such as kale or carrots, and a nutritious grain or bread roll.

 You’ll get a boost of both calcium and iron in your diet when you include langostino in your meal plan.
 A 4-oz. serving provides 8 percent of the daily recommended intake of calcium, a mineral your body uses to bolster the strength of your bones and teeth.
 A serving of langostino contains 8 percent of the iron your body needs each day.